iAmHieu2012/ServerClient/README.md

     vcpkg add port nlohmann-json
     ```

-## Build

-Choose `vcpkg` to build projects
+## Build: choose Release and x64 Configuration

 `Ctrl` + `Shift` + `B`  to build 3 subprojects `Server`, `Client`, `WebcamIntegrated`

-The execute files built are placed in separate folders in `\vcpkg-installed`
+The execute files built are placed in separate folders in `\x64\Release`

-`curl` and `nlohmann-json` are auto-generate on your machine too.
+`curl` and `nlohmann-json` are auto-generate on your machine in `\vcpkg_installed`.

 ## Run
 Before running these execute files, remember:

 + put `Server.exe` and `WebcamIntegrated.exe` into the same directory on the server machine

-+ put `Client.exe`(required) ,`credentials.json`(required, i've put it in the solution directory) and `token.json` (if missing you will be asked to get a new access_token, so you needn't care 'bout it) into the same directory on the client machine
++ put `Client.exe`(required) ,`credentials.json`(required, i've put it in the solution directory), `libcurl.dll`(required), `zlib1.dll` and `token.json` (if it is missing, you will be asked to get a new access_token, so you needn't care 'bout it) into the same directory on the client machine

-if the `token.json` is missing/error, the client application will ask you to get the authorization code.
+if `token.json` is missing/error, the client application will ask you to get the authorization_code, which used to get access_token and refresh_token.
-You must use this account to get the token:
+You must use this account to get the authorization_code:
 the mail of the client machine :
 mail account: `hieudapchailo@gmail.com`
 password: `Hieu.google.2012`